dalt-b/Carbohydrates/README.md

 # Carbohydrates
-Code used for processing NSC data we created
+Code used for processing sugar absorbance readings into sugar %(w/w) of samples